cavayangtao/lanoising/README.md

 keras 2.2.4

-Anaconda3 recommended.
-With adaconda3, only tensorflow and keras need to be installed.
+Anaconda3 is recommended.
+With Anaconda3, only tensorflow and keras need to be installed.

 To make ROS and Anaconda3 compatible, in a new terminal: